paulbricman/secondbrain/_buffer.md

 Scaffolding-based concept learning might work in machine learning too Dictionary definitions, by mapping definition to concept embedding might enable few-shot concept learning in NLP, with adjusting embeddings, growing
 Unsupervised learning would also help with foreign/alien/animal languages

+Tutoring system based on parallels and relations projecting